twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 ##### Hot Standby Router Protocol
 - Purpose
 	- Provide gateway redundancy
-	- Allow traffiic to clow in the event of a device/ link failure
+	- ***Allow traffic to flow through the redundant route in the event of a device/ link failure
 - Cisco propriety
 - Doesnt modify the routing table
 - VIPS are used in HSRP -> in configs the VIPS is when we are writting the "***Standby Commands***"

 - Virtual IP Address (VIP)
 	- IP address for HSRP
+	- IP that isnt tied to a specific interface rather both redundancy routes via a logical interface.
-	- must be in the same subnet
+	- must be in the same subnet as the existing network
 	- Sometimes called Standby IP

 - Standby group
 	- Logical group of routers participating in a HSRP process
 	- 0 - 255
+	- Best convention is labeling the standby number the same as the vlan
+		- the number doesnt need to be the vlan to work but its good for identifying purposes.
 	- standby version 2
 		- 0 - 4094
-	- ***MUST MATCH ON ALL DEVICES***
+	- ***MUST MATCH ON ALL DEVICES*** -> when you have multiple devices and they are both using the same vlan then what ever standby group # you give the SVI for vlan <1290> on the preempt router you must assign the the corresponding SVI on the NON preempt the same group number.
+		- Best convention is labeling the standby number the same as the vlan
+			- the number doesnt need to be the vlan to work but its good for identifying purposes.

 - Priority ->TEST -> What determines master and slave relationships
 	- ***Higher wins
 	- Cisco default 100
+		- When making the slave router by best practices you should not use the default number.
+Make it like 90 or something.
 - Preempt
 	- Allow a higher priority router to return to active
 	- ONLY PUT THIS COMMAND ON THE HIGHER PRIORITY ROUTER -> MASTER ROUTER.
+	- if the master (preempt) router goes down and comes back up the `standby <1290> preempt` command allows it to become "active" again.
 - Preempt Delay
 	- Timer before preemption occurs
 	- You can use this so the switch from slave to master only occurs if the new master router is up and "***Healthy***" for 20-30 minutes.
 This makes sure that if there is a issue with one routers it doesnt keep switching back and forth unless the router had proved up and healthy for X amount of time.